cameronmcelfresh/particle-fun/README.md

 ## Extending The Simulation

 Some very simple modifications could be introducted to the current skeleton to explore or visualize different processes.
 Those include but are not limited to:
-  - Adding attractive potentials between particles
+  - Adding attractive potentials between particles (molecular dynamics)
   - Specifying particles of varying mass
   - Coagulation of particles to form larger networks or droplets